 What’s the point of PEST

-The whole point of PEST analysis is to factor micro-economic influencers (like an economic upturn) into the measurement process.
+The whole point of PEST analysis is to factor micro-economic influencers (like an economic upturn or a cultural change in work practice) into the measurement process.
 (A PEST analysis studies the external Political, Economic, Social and Technology factors most likely to impact any measurement process).

-At best, many B2B marketers might mention PEST analysis to kick off a snazzy presentation, but the fact that external factors may have a positive influence is usually reluctantly communicated with clinical speed.
+At best, many B2B marketers might mention PEST analysis to kick off a snazzy presentation, but the fact that external factors may have a positive influence in the success they report is usually reluctantly communicated with clinical speed.
 In the same way that financial ads tell us our investment might go up or down, the audience is often forewarned but rarely reminded.
 Asking difficult questions makes this form of statistical hoodwinking difficult.

 This blog starts off with a claim that the content marketing programmes we create for our clients are delivering 25% more leads than they did 18 months ago, but it’s incredibly naive to think that our programmes are actually 25% better than they were 18 months ago.

-Conversions are up: because more people buy in an economy that’s growing; because more audience is turning to the social media platforms that spread our content every day; because more buyers are turning to the internet to research and compare propositions; because marketing automation is improving; and because Google’s search algorithm makes finding the right content easier every time it’s revised.
+Conversions are up: because marketing and sales is more joined up; because more audience is turning to the social media platforms that spread our content every day; because more buyers are turning to the internet to research and compare propositions; because marketing automation is improving; and because Google’s search algorithm makes finding the right content easier every time it’s revised.
 If we’re honest with ourselves, we’d say our programs are better because we understand these external factors and quickly learn to leverage them to make the marketing we do deliver more.
 If we’re honest with our customers, we’d say they should ask more difficult questions more often.